VinodLouis/Polymer2.0-poc/README.md

 Application is live at [DEMO](http://www.vinodlouis.com/demos/weather-forecast)
 ## Runnig the Application

-GLobal dependency on [Polymer CLI](https://www.npmjs.com/package/polymer-cli) as its used as development server.
+GLobal dependency on [Polymer CLI](https://www.npmjs.com/package/polymer-cli) as its used as development/testing server.
 The other libraries depedency are listed in bower.json file

 1. Clone the repo
 2. Do an `bower install`